Doing gender: Responses and critiques

+Jocelyn Hollander's 2013 work focuses on accountability, where she argues that it has three parts: "orientation", "assessment", and "enforcement".
+Hollander describes orientation as self-accountability to biological sex.
+Assessment is explained as the process of measuring an individual's way of doing gender in comparison to their sex.
+Hollander states that assessment holds people accountable to themselves and others.
+The third part is enforcement, which is when someone is actively held accountable to societal norms.

+A 2016 article by J. Smith and K. Smith references the role of accountability and states that the act of "doing gender" is verified according to established standards for a specific circumstance.
+Determining gender is regarded as a subjective behaviour based on an individual's personal views and experiences, according to the aforementioned sources.

-Helana Darwin (2017) extends the “doing gender” framework to include challenges faced by nonbinary individuals within the binary gender system.
-The author references West and Zimmerman’s (1987) and Hollander’s (2013) focus on accountability.
-She states that their proposed systems of accountability are used to justify the argument that “doing gender” is compulsory, however, Darwin contends that they fail to consider the impact of social change.
+Helana Darwin extends the "doing gender" framework to include challenges faced by nonbinary individuals within the binary gender system.
+The author references West and Zimmerman's and Hollander's focus on accountability.
+She states that their proposed systems of accountability are used to justify the argument that "doing gender" is compulsory, however, Darwin contends that they fail to consider the impact of social change.
 Additionally, she critiques the focus on the gender binary in the original framework and other responses.
-The author furthers Connell’s (2010) framework by focusing on nonbinary gender identities rather than binary transgender identities.
-Darwin suggests that using the term “transgender” to encompass both binary and nonbinary transgender people fails to account for their different experiences in society, particularly in regards to the gender binary.
+The author furthers Connell's framework by focusing on nonbinary gender identities rather than binary transgender identities.
+Darwin suggests that using the term "transgender" to encompass both binary and nonbinary transgender people fails to account for their different experiences in society, particularly in regards to the gender binary.
 She argues that binary transnormativity prevents authentic gender expression for nonbinary individuals.
-Through her research, Darwin concluded that there are a multitude of ways one may “do nonbinary gender”, largely due to the many different nonbinary gender identities.
+Through her research, Darwin concluded that there are a multitude of ways one may "do nonbinary gender", largely due to the many different nonbinary gender identities.
 She discovered that some nonbinary individuals intentionally use conflicting binary gender signals to fluctuate between these binary categories.
-Much of Darwin’s studies focused on genderqueer individuals, who she deemed disruptive to the accountability component of the “doing gender” framework.
+Much of Darwin's studies focused on genderqueer individuals, who she deemed disruptive to the accountability component of the "doing gender" framework.
 She argued that genderqueer people refute the belief that everyone holds themselves accountable to the gender binary.